datagrok-ai/public/help/domains/bio/bioinformatics.md

 By using Sequence Space, you can uncover clusters of similar sequences, facilitating the identification of groups with shared characteristics.

-For example, it can help to identify clusters of antibodies with similar CDRs (complementarity-determining regions).
+It is mostly used to separate the groups of sequences with common motifs like different variants of complementarity-determining regions (CDRs) for antibodies

 ![Results of Sequence space run on the sample peptides data](img/Sequence_Space_results.png)